Roof Drain Systems for Flat Roofs

 Choosing the Right System: Matching Drainage to Your Building Type

-When selecting a drainage system, think beyond aesthetics.
+When selecting a drainage system, think beyond aesthetics and develop a clear flat roof drainage plan that prioritizes performance and longevity.
 Choose what offers the best functionality, longevity, and performance for your building type.

 Residential Setups

-Gutters and scuppers often suffice for flat-roofed homes.
+Gutters and scuppers often suffice for flat-roofed homes and are among the most common types of residential roof drains.
 They’re budget-friendly and easy to maintain.
 Scuppers, in particular, offer efficient drainage with minimal upkeep, especially in environments with a lot of tree litter.

 If you’re planning upgrades, our residential flat roofing services can help match you with the right system.